 Practitioners who have implemented a formal system for delivering preventive services increase his/her delivery in the clinical setting.
 There is also scientific evidence to support the effectiveness of using certain tools in a system to deliver preventive services - such as preventive care flow sheet, reminder notes on patient charts, and patient reminders.
-Molina Healthcare currently mails out such reminders through its monthly Patient Appointment Reminder Card for children and adults with corresponding practitioner panel reports.
+Molina Healthcare currently mails out educational reminders through its monthly Patient Appointment Reminder Card for children and adults.

-Tot-to-Teen Health Checks
+C. Tot-to-Teen Health Checks